Culture of Morocco: Music

-Tarab al-āla (طرب الآلة lit. "joy of the instrument") is a celebrated musical style in Morocco, a result of a large migration of Muslims from Valencia to Moroccan cities and especially Fes.
+Tarab al-āla (طرب الآلة lit. "joy of the instrument") is a celebrated musical style in Morocco, a result of a large migration of Muslims from Valencia to Moroccan cities and especially Fez.
 The Fessi āla style uses the Moroccan forms of the Andalusi nubah melodical arrangements.
 While this musical style is sometimes popularly referred to as Andalusi music, specialists prefer the name āla (آلة "instrument") to differentiate it from the Sufi tradition of samā, which is purely vocal, and to deëmphasize its relationship with Europe.
 Mohammed al-Haik's 18th century songbook Kunnash al-Haik, is a seminal text of the āla tradition.
-Traditional songs such as "Shams al-'Ashiya" are still played at celebrations and formal events.
+Traditional songs such as Shams al-'Ashiya are still played at celebrations and formal events.
 Dar ul-Aala in Casablanca is a museum and conservatory dedicated to this musical heritage.
 Another style of music derived from the musical traditions of al-Andalus is Gharnati music.